programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 The terms geo-parsing and geo-referencing are used interchangeably in this lesson and refer to the entire process of identifying place names in text (place name recognition) and disambiguating them by assigning their most likely latitude/longitude pairs (geo-resolution).

+The Edinburgh Geoparser is used in conjunction with various gazetteers.
+The term [gazetteer](https://en.wikipedia.org/wiki/Gazetteer) here refers to a list of place names and information about them (e.g. their latitude/longitude coordinates, population size and country they are contained in).
+More information on [Using Gazetteers to Extract Sets of Keywords from Free-Flowing Texts](https://programminghistorian.org/lessons/extracting-keywords) can be found in Adam Cryble's Programming Historian lesson.
+His lesson focusses on matching gazetteer entries in text to identify place names.
+The Edinburgh Geoparser goes beyond string matching as it applies a large number of rules to identify place names and other types of named entities in text and goes on to ground the extracted entities (either by geo-resolution or date normalisation).

 ### Downloading and Setting up the Geoparser

 The current Edinburgh Geoparser download can be found at <https://www.ltg.ed.ac.uk/software/geoparser/>.

 Go to the Download section and click on The Edinburgh Geoparser link.
 All you need to do then is accept the license, fill in some personal details, and then press **Download**.
 A compressed file called `geoparser-march2016-2.tar.gz` will be downloaded to your Download directory or to wherever you specified the download to go.
 Note that this file name will change new versions of the tool are released.